system76/docs/_articles/switch-from-macos-to-popos.md

 In macOS you use multi-touch gestures, or hold down CTRL+[up arrow] or [down arrow], to launch "Mission Control" and CTRL+[left arrow] or [right arrow] are used to navigate between workspaces.

-In Pop!\_OS you press the SUPER key to enter "overview" and show all workspaces.
+In Pop!\_OS you press the SUPER key to enter "Overview" and show all workspaces.
 You can also use CTRL+SUPER+[up arrow] or [down arrow] to navigate between workspaces.

 ![workspaces-pop](/images/pop-os-screenshots/workspaces-pop-os.png)